 The storm was long over when I awakened in the dark after my first night in Portal.
 I hadn’t realized that the town, being so close to the New Mexico border, received cell service from a state that was an hour ahead of Arizona.
 As a result, my phone alarm woke me up at 3:45 instead of 4:45.
 By the time I realized the mistake, I was already wide awake, so I decided to keep on going.
 There were no noteworthy nightbirds in Cave Creek Canyon, but a Hooded Skunk was a nice find.
 When daybreak slowly crept across the landscape, the birds of the lower canyon began calling out in chorus and waking up to hunt for breakfast.
 I finally got a good look at Elegant Trogons for the first time, watching a pair in the treetops at South Fork Road while the male aggressively barked at a rival on the edge of his territory.
 The Southwestern Research Station up the road was a rather lively place, teeming with wildlife and biologists alike.
 Approaching the hummingbird feeder area, I noticed familiar net-based contraptions hanging around each of the stations.
 Some of the local researchers were trapping and banding hummers, an activity I once got to assist with in Alaska’s Tongass National Forest.
 Up there, the only species we captured were Rufous Hummingbirds.
 During my brief time observing the operation in the Chiricahuas, I saw Broad-tailed, Black-chinned, Broad-billed, Rivoli’s, and Blue-throated Hummingbirds in addition to a few migrating Rufous.
 Not wanting to linger too long and miss all the action in the cooler morning temperatures, I left the banders to their work and continued to drive higher into the mountains.

 As I came up on a stretch of road with an open meadow on the upslope side, I spied a pair of rotund birds crouched along the shoulder.
 The male’s brightly spangled plumage and bold, monochrome face lit up the shadowy vegetation where he was foraging.
 Montezuma Quail!
 This species is one of the most desirable specialty birds in southeastern Arizona, as well as one of the most difficult to track down.
+I had heard the plaintive, whistled contact calls of a distant individual at the Santa Rita Lodge the previous morning, but this sighting was the kind of experience I was hoping for.
 I was grateful that I had the good fortune to stumble onto these tricky targets at such close range.
-I used my vehicle as a blind to avoid startling the quail, but the questionable lighting and grassy clutter made decent photos a challenging prospect despite the crippling viewing opportunities.
+Using my vehicle as a blind helped me to avoid startling the quail, but the questionable lighting and grassy clutter made decent photos a challenging prospect despite the crippling viewing opportunities.
 The birds gradually worked their way down the slope together and disappeared over an embankment, and I resumed my journey towards the peak.

 I came across small groups of Mexican Chickadees several times on my way up the mountain.
 They were always accompanied by mixed flocks of other species like Bridled Titmouse, Bushtit, and Black-throated Gray Warbler.
 There were still a few birds I wanted that I knew were most reliable at these higher elevations, so I kept on birding until I reached the end of the road at Rustler Park.
 At the parking lot, a robust gang of passerines swept through the treetops in search of insects.
 Mexican Chickadees led the charge, followed by Pygmy Nuthatches, Brown Creepers, Painted Redstart, Hermit, Townsend’s, and Red-faced Warblers, and, to my great relief, a pair of Olive Warblers.
 Despite the name, the Olive Warbler represents a distinct branch of the songbird family tree that diverged its own way long before the sparrow/blackbird/warbler clade evolved.
 Like the Yellow-breasted Chat, the species is now classified in its own monotypic family.
 I’m fascinated by taxonomically unusual birds, so I always love checking off another unique family.
 This one was fun to track down, too!
 Having found all of my anticipated targets for the day, I started back down the slopes in the direction of Portal.
 A brief pause at Turkey Creek brought additional goodies for my butterfly list, including Marine Blue, Silver-spotted Skipper, and a stunning Arizona Sister that fluttered past too quickly for a photograph.
 While I rested at the research station feeders to input my eBird data, I was entertained by the hummers and a passing Chiricahua Fox Squirrel.
 All in all, another fantastic morning!